Aeroluna/LunaCoopMod/README.md

 *I come to cleanse this land.* A niche ability that helps Raynor against spellcasters.
 Is also a powerful tool against the Black Death mutation.
 Gives Medics more depth than just an a-move unit.

-- Added autocast to Stimpack (initiallly off).
+- Added autocast to Stimpack.

 Potentially too OP having units perfectly stim, but if Nova's marines can have it, why not Raynor?
 Initiallly off and has to be enabled manually.